ucsc/site-giving/source/ways-to-give/index.md

       PO Box 44000<br>
       San Francisco, CA<br>
       94144-4787<br><br>
-      Make Checks out to "UC Santa Cruz Foundation," and be as specific as possible about what program you wish to support.<br><br>
+      Make checks payable to "UC Santa Cruz Foundation," and be as specific as possible about what program you wish to support.<br><br>
       (For gifts or pledges of more than $25,000, please contact <a href="mailto:giving@ucsc.edu">giving@ucsc.edu</a>.)
 support_areas:
   - heading: UCSC Fund